-Riddling: In making sparkling wine, the process of moving the sediment remaining in the bottle from the second fermentation to rest on the cap for easy removal.
-The process of riddling is unique to méthode traditionelle and was developed by Madame Clicquot (Veuve Clicquot) in the early 1800s to remove the cloudy lees from the bottles.
+In making sparkling wine, the process of moving the sediment remaining in the bottle from the second fermentation to rest in the neck of the bottle for easy removal.
+The process of riddling is part of the méthode traditionelle and was developed by Madame Clicquot (Veuve Clicquot) in the early 1800s to remove the cloudy lees from the bottles.
 The bottles are loaded in a horizontal position onto wooden racks called pupitres.
 At this point, the sediment rests on the side of the bottle.
 As the bottles are riddled, or given a sharp quarter-turn daily and gradually tilted upside-down, the sediment works its way to the bottle neck.
 Today, most producers use efficient mechanical riddlers.
+Also known as Remuage.

 Also known as charmat, a less expensive method for making sparkling wine.
 The tank method is used to produce bulk quantities of inexpensive sparkling wines.
 The second fermentation takes place in a pressurized tank, rather than in a bottle, decreasing lees contact and producing larger, coarser bubbles.
 The wine is filtered under pressure and bottled.
 Wines made this way cannot be labeled méthode Champenoise.

 French term for stirring the lees during the aging and maturation of wine.